chizom/Django-Djoser-User-Registration-Module/README.md

 # Django-Djoser-User-Registration-Module
-Rewriting a user registration is stressful.
+Extending User Registration with Djoser should be done in a simple way.
 So I have created this module that would help you carry out user registration using Django Djoser.

+# STEPS 1
 In your you Django project, install Djoser and Django rest-framework.

+# STEP 2
 Copy the `accounts` folder and place it in your django project.

+# STEP 3
 Add the following to your INSTALLED_APPS in the `settings.py` file.
 ```
     # rest API implementation lib for django